 \subsection{Performance Across Different Mapper Prompts}

-To assess the impact of mapper prompt design on the performance of DURIT, we experiment with three distinct prompt formulations (see Appendix B.3\ref{appendix:baseline_details}), using Qwen2.5-3B-Instruct as the mapper and Qwen2.5-0.5B-Instruct as the reasoning SLM.
-Each configuration is trained for one iteration under identical conditions.
-As shown in Figure~\ref{fig:diff_mapper_prompt}, performance varies slightly across prompts: more explicit and standardized prompts tend to yield better results.
-Nevertheless, all prompt variants lead to strong performance, indicating that DURIT is robust to variations in mapper prompt design.
+To assess the impact of mapper prompt design on DURIT, we test three prompt formulations (see Appendix B.3\ref{appendix:baseline_details}) using Qwen2.5-3B-Instruct as the mapper and Qwen2.5-0.5B-Instruct as the reasoning SLM, training each configuration for one iteration.
+As Figure~\ref{fig:diff_mapper_prompt} shows, performance varies slightly: more explicit, standardized prompts generally perform better.
+All variants achieve strong performance, indicating DURIT’s robustness to mapper prompt variations.